rit-vip-echoes/.github/profile/pullRequests.md

 7. Optionally link the pull requestion to its issues (#issueName).
 This is optional.
 8. Request a review from the team lead and up to one other member.

 10. Update the task board.
-Move the relevant tasks/issues to `ready for review` or similar column in the project board.
+Move the relevant tasks/issues to `under review` or similar column in the project board.